 Some subacute spongiform encephalopathies result from an environmental source.
 For example, kuru is caused by endocannabalism involving ingestion of prion-infected tissue by individuals in the New Guinea Highlands.
 Variant Creutzfeldt-Jakob disease is caused by ingestion of bovine spongiform encephalopathy-contaminated beef.
 In some cases, there is infection as a result of an iatrogenic exposure, such as via corneal transplants.

 Patients or animals with familial prion diseases have a mutation in PRNP.
 At times, the mutation is specific for a particular prion disease.
-It is likely that non-PRNP host genetics influence the age of onset and duration of the prion disease; however, these genes are still being investigated.
+It is likely that non-PRNP host genetics influence the age of onset and duration of the prion disease; however, these genes are still being investigated (12).

-The most important studies in making the diagnosis of Creutzfeldt-Jakob disease are a relatively new protein misfolding cyclic amplification test called the RT-QuIC.
+The most important diagnostic assay in making the diagnosis of Creutzfeldt-Jakob disease is a misfolding cyclic amplification test called the RT-QuIC.
 MRI may also be helpful, as can be case with the EEG (25).

 As one awaits the results of these tests and in order to rule out other causes of rapidly progressive disease, the following studies should be performed: complete blood count, comprehensive metabolic profile, sedimentation rate, collagen vascular screen, HIV-1 antibody, paraneoplastic antibodies, an autoimmune encephalitis panel (including NMDA receptor antibody), a toxic screen, antithyroid antibody and consideration for CSF analysis with culture of the fluid, and tests for paraneoplastic antibodies and autoimmune encephalitis.
 A brain MRI study with gadolinium infusion should be performed to look for hyperintensities in the striatum, thalamus, or cortex and to rule out the possibility of a mass lesion or inflammatory focus.
 If vasculitis is strongly suspected, an arteriogram should be considered.
 An EEG is important to identify the typical pattern seen in Creutzfeldt-Jakob disease and to rule out seizures.

-The following chart details the European criteria for the diagnosis of sporadic Creutzfeldt-Jakob disease (67).
-It is very likely that the availability of RT-QuIC will play a major role in future diagnostic criteria.
+The following chart details the European criteria for the diagnosis of sporadic Creutzfeldt-Jakob disease (78).
+It is very likely that the availability of RT-QuIC will play a major role in future diagnostic criteria, which is needed.